How to Love Running

 1. Eat Your Veggies

 Chowing vegetables is at #1 for a reason.
 Forget pasta, veggies are where it’s at.
 You need to fuel your runs with the best foods you can find if you want running to feel good.
-Once I started eating greens every day, running suddenly felt a heck of a lot easier.
+Once I started eating greens every day, running started get a lot easier.

 Want to be lean mean running machine?
-Throw spinach in a smoothie, snack on green pepper slices before dinner, stuff your sandwiches and wraps full of mixed greens, don’t be afraid of salad every day.
+Throw spinach in a smoothie.
+Snack on green pepper slices before dinner.
+Stuff your sandwiches and wraps full of mixed greens.
+Swap out your lunchtime pretzels with a side of veggies.
+Don’t be afraid of a salad every day.
 Forget your daily bread, daily greens will flip the feel good switch.

 What do bunnies eats?
 Grass.
 How to bunnies run?
 Fast.
 Enough said.